|Business Rating:||4.4 / 5|

 Chase Customer Service Ratings

 Other Notable Features: 10,000 MQMs each year you spend $25,000, 10,000 additional MQMs each year you spend $50,000, companion fare, free checked bag, priority boarding, 20% discount on in-flight items, discounted Delta Sky Club access, no foreign transaction fee (See rates and fees), no fee for employee cards (See rates and fees), account alerts, extra savings on eligible business purchases, mobile payment app, online business forum, car rental insurance, trip delay insurance, extended warranty, purchase protection, ticket presales and VIP events, car purchase discounts, discounts on travel packages, return protection, ShopRunner service

 The Delta SkyMiles Platinum Business American Express Card could be a smart option for your wallet if you fly Delta Air Lines often and want to rack up miles while working toward elite status.
-You’ll earn 45,000 bonus miles and 5,000 Medallion Qualification Miles after you use your card for $3,000 in purchases within three months of account opening.
-Plus, earn a $100 statement credit after your first Delta purchase on your new card in the first three months.
+You’ll earn 90,000 bonus miles and a $100 statement credit after you use your card for $3,000 in purchases within three months of account opening (limited time offer, ends 4/28/2021).

 Once you get the card, you can start racking up miles rather quickly.
 Not only will you earn 3 miles per dollar on eligible purchases made directly with Delta, but you’ll also receive 3 miles per dollar on purchases made directly with hotels.
 Furthermore, you’ll earn 1.5 miles per dollar on single eligible purchases of $5,000 or more (up to 50,000 additionally miles annually) and 1 miles per dollar on other eligible purchases.
 This card also comes with no foreign transaction fees, making it a viable option for those who travel abroad.